-The Rich Your Ruler, What Did Jesus Mean By It’s Easier For A Camel to Pass Through The Eye of a Needle?
-Online Bible Lessons
+What Did Jesus Mean By It’s Easier For A Camel to Pass Through The Eye of a Needle than for a Rich Man to enter the Kingdom?

 It is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God – A Lesson on Greed or Law?